evilsocket/stork/README.md

 ## Example

+This stork script will parse the current version from example_version.go, then ask the user for a new version and update this file.
+It will then push the changes to git and create a new tag with the specified version.
+The last two lines will build, tag and push the docker image for the project.

     #!/usr/bin/env stork -f
-    # parse the current version from this file
     version:file "example_version.go"
-    # ask for a new version and update the file
     version:from_user
-    # with the new version defined, commit if needed and create a new git tag

     git:create_tag $VERSION
-    # build the docker image and tag it as 'latest'

     docker:build "example/project", ".", "latest"
-    # tag 'latest' with the current version and push it to docker hub
     docker:create_tag "example/project", $VERSION, "latest"

+More in the `examples` folder.

 ## Commands